Documentation Index

 Update operating system of created DB Server to the latest version.

 The operating system update applies to the entire DB Service and is performed collectively on all servers within the service.
-During the OS update, you can also perform a major version upgrade to the latest version of DB.
+During the operating system update, you can also perform a major version upgrade to the latest version of DB.

-Server access is not available while the update is in progress, and all DB data will be initialized.
+Server access is not available while the update is in progress, and all DB data is initialized.

 Caution

-• After the OS update, all existing DB data will be initialized.
-Make sure to check and backup any necessary DB data before proceeding with the OS update.
+• After the operating system update, all existing DB data is initialized.
+Make sure to check and back up any necessary DB data before proceeding with the operating system update.

-• After the OS update, monitoring data and event history for the servers from before the update will no longer be available in the console.
-If you need to backup the monitoring data and event history prior to the upgrade, refer to the widget data download feature in the Cloud Insight user guide and the export log feature in the Cloud Log Analytics user guide.
+• After the operating system update, monitoring data and event history for the servers from before the update are no longer available in the console.
+If you need to back up the monitoring data and event history prior to the upgrade, refer to the widget data download feature in the Cloud Insight user guide and the export log feature in the Cloud Log Analytics user guide.

-• Custom alert settings configured for the DB Cluster are not transferred automatically.
-If you have any manually configured alert items, reconfigure them after the OS update is complete.
+• Custom notification settings configured for the DB Cluster are not transferred automatically.
+If you have any manually configured notification items, reconfigure them after the operating system update is complete.

-• Linked Server configurations are also not transferred automatically.
-Reconfigure the DB Server after the latest version OS update is complete.
+• Linked Server configurations are not transferred automatically.
+Reconfigure the DB Server after the latest version operating system update is complete.

-• After the OS update, the Private IP address will be changed.
+• After the operating system update, the Private IP address is changed.
 Cloud DB for Cache recommends connecting through private domain to prevent service disruption caused by IP changes.
-If you are using a private IP address, DB connection errors may occur after the OS update.
+If you are using a private IP address, DB connection errors may occur after the operating system update.

-• Once the OS update is complete, rolling back to the previous version is not supported.
+• Once the operating system update is complete, rolling back to the previous version is not supported.

 Note